ConvertAPI/convertapi-library-dotnet/Getting-Started.md

 var convertApi = new ConvertApi("your api secret");

 //Set input and output formats and pass file parameter.
-//PowerPoint to PNG API used https://www.convertapi.com/pptx-to-png var createThumbnails = convertApi.ConvertAsync("pptx", "png", new ConvertApiFileParam(sourceFile)
-new ConvertApiParam("ScaleImage", "true"),
+//PowerPoint to PNG API.
+Read more https://www.convertapi.com/pptx-to-png var createThumbnails = convertApi.ConvertAsync("pptx", "png", new ConvertApiFileParam(sourceFile) new ConvertApiParam("ScaleImage", "true"),